Michaelangel007/easing/README.md

 ```

 Since most users will never override `s` with a custom constant
-it is safe to remove it
+it is safe to hard-code it

 Version 2 - Remove s